psychemedia/middle-english-romances/sir-orfeo.md

 Seth we togedur were
 Never yit wroth we ner,
 Ever yit thou haft loved me,
-With alle myn hert fo have y the ;
+With alle myn hert fo have y the;
 And now we fchul part atwo,
 Do thy heft, for y moft go,
-Alas ! he feyde, forlorn y am,
+Alas! he feyde, forlorn y am,
-Whidur wol thou go and to wham ?
+Whidur wol thou go and to wham?
 Wher thou comeft thou fchalt with me,
 Whidur thou goft y wyl with thee.
 Sir, fche feyde, it may not be this,
-I fchal you telle how it is :
+I fchal you telle how it is:
 As y lay this undertyde,
 To flepe under the orchard-fyde,
 Ther come to me two fair knyghtes,
 Wele arayde at alle ryghthis,
 And bade me come, without lettyng.
-To fpeke with her lord the kyng ;
+To fpeke with her lord the kyng;
 And y anfwerde with wordis bolde
-That y ne durft, ne y nolde :
+That y ne durft, ne y nolde:
 Faft agayn they can dryve,
 Then com her kyng al fo blyve
 With a thoufand knytes and mo,